WadhwaniAI/cough-against-covid/setup/README.md

 ```bash
 docker --version
 ```
 This code also assumes having a GPU machine.
 Make sure you are able to run `nvidia-smi` and see your GPUs.
+(This line maybe removed later when we have support for running on CPU machines)

 ### Pre-requisites